ysh-x/CodeFit/README.md

 ## Course Page

-The course page contains the textual and multimedia based learning material to learn from the portal
+The course page contains the textual and multimedia based learning material to learn from the portal.

 ![Alt text](/SubjectPage.png?raw=true "Optional Title")

 ### Tests (Master Quiz) Module
 Tests module consists of textual questions, based on the modules.
 A multiple choice-based test and short answer type questions.
 The test is one-time test.
-Upon completion, the test cannot be re-attempted again
+Upon completion, the test cannot be re-attempted again.

  #### Test